 The input of excess nutrients, such as nitrogen, into natural systems disrupts the balance in an ecosystem.
 The unintended consequences of this can ultimately lead to impacts to natural systems.
 Since fertilizer application to crops and animal waste produced from livestock in agricultural systems are known sources of excess nutrients, growers must manage their nutrient inputs and outputs to ensure that they do not disrupt surrounding natural systems.
 The low capacity of sandy soils to hold water and nutrients, combined with frequent high-intensity rains, make Florida's agricultural systems especially vulnerable to nitrogen losses.
 The most prevalent form of these losses is nitrogen leaching to groundwater.
 This is of special concern to the five first-magnitude springs located in the northern District.
-While traditionally FARMS focuses on water conservation BMPs, the District has recognized the importance of nutrient management within the Springs Coast.
+While traditionally FARMS focused on water conservation BMPs, the District has recognized the importance of nutrient management within the Springs Coast.
 Nutrient management projects, although not covered under the FARMS Rule, may be funded as pilot projects in Levy, Marion, Citrus, Sumter, Hernando, and Pasco Counties.
-The FARMS Program funded its first nutrient management pilot study in 2015.
+The FARMS Program funded its first nutrient management pilot project in 2015.
+Project H751 was approved in March 2017.
+It is a pilot program funded by FARMS in conjunction with FDACS.
+The program is located in Marion County and involves the construction of manure storage facilities on commercial equine operations for the processing of manure composting.
+Proper manure storage and composting reduces the potential for nitrogen to leach into the underlying aquifer.